-In addition to a responsive design and the technical requirements, the content is also an important criterion for an optimal mobile website.
-Although the content must be shortened for the mobile version, text, images, graphics and other content elements are still important for the relevance of a website.
-That is why defining the key aspects is crucial before implementing a mobile first strategy.
+In addition to a responsive design and technical requirements, the content is also an important criterion for an optimal mobile website.
+Although the content must be shortened for the mobile version, text, images, graphics, and other content elements are still important for the relevance of a website.
+That is why defining the key aspects is crucial before implementing a mobile-first strategy.

 In summary, the following measures are important: